5T33Z0/OC-Little-Translated/13_Mapping_USB_in_ACPI/README.md

 - [**Example Files**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/13_Mapping_USB_in_ACPI/Example_Files) (for following along)
 - USB 2.0 Flash Drive (optional, also for probing Ports).
 - Your mainboard manual with a schematic listing all its ports and USB headers
-- Spreadsheed for making notes about Port names, Types and pysical Location (optional)
+- Spreadsheed for taking notes about Port names, Types and pysical Location (optional)
 - Patience and time (mandatory).
 Seriously, this is not for beginners!

 ### Dumping ACPI Tables
 1. Download the `.zip` version of Clover (CloverV2-51xx.zip) and extract it.
 The folder "CloverV2" will be created.
 2. Format a USB flash drive Drive in Disk Utility (**Format**: MS-DOS Filesystem; **Scheme**: Master Boot Record).
 3. Copy the "EFI" folder inside "CloverV2" to the root folder of your USB flash drive.
 (I forgot to rename the `sample-config.plist` and it still worked)
-4. Restart your computer from this USB drive
+4. Restart your computer from the flash drive
 5. Once the Bootmenu appears, press `F4`.
 This will dump the ACPI tables and save them to the flash drive.
 Check the activity LED on the USB stick.
 Wait until it's off.
 6. Pull out the USB stick, reset the computer and start macOS normally.
 7. Once macOS is loaded, put the USB stick back in and copy the folder `EFI\Clover\ACPI\origin` to the desktop (or wherever).
 </details>
 <details>
-<summary><strong>Dropping the original USB SSDT</strong></summary>
+<summary><strong>Dropping the original USB Table</strong></summary>

-## Finding the correct SSDT
+## Finding the correct table
 Have a look inside the "origin" Folder.
 In there you will find a lot of tables.
 We are interested in the SSDT-xxxx.aml files.
 Find the one which looks similar to this:

 ![SSDT_og](https://user-images.githubusercontent.com/76865553/137520366-c3c75933-ab97-4d60-b627-cc4673e4b643.png)